We bought ‘The Wonderland of Nature’, by Nuri Mass, a couple of years ago. You can find a photograph of the cover here.

 You might find the book listed on sites like Amazon, but it is out of print.
 Homeschooling Downunder published an updated version in 2007.

-The snail photograph used in this post is by Colter Olmstead on unsplash.
-The dragonfly was taken by the Sensei Minimal team on unsplash.
+The dragonfly image was taken by the Sensei Minimal team on unsplash.